torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 Helper functions are a concept whereby BPF programs can call into a set of function calls exposed by the underlying platform.

-Historically, each helper function was identified by an address encoded in the 'imm' field.
-The available helper functions may differ for each program type, but address values are unique across all program types.
+Historically, each helper function was identified by a static ID encoded in the 'imm' field.
+The available helper functions may differ for each program type, but static IDs are unique across all program types.

 Platforms that support the BPF Type Format (BTF) support identifying a helper function by a BTF ID encoded in the 'imm' field, where the BTF ID